Different types of credit & how they impact you

 Open-end credit and credit scores

-Open-end credit accounts that don’t have a predetermined spending limit typically won’t affect your credit utilization ratio.
+Open-end credit accounts that don’t have a set spending limit typically won’t affect your credit utilization ratio.
 But on-time payments made toward the account can have a positive impact on your credit scores.

 Installment credit and credit scores

 Making timely payments on an installment loan can boost credit scores over time.
-That’s because payment history is one of the main factors taken into account when credit scores are calculated.
+That’s because payment history is one of the main factors considered when credit scores are calculated.
 Adding an installment loan can also help improve your credit mix.

 But unlike revolving credit, installment credit doesn’t typically have an impact on your credit utilization ratio.
-This is because the loan is set at a predetermined amount.
+This is because the loan amount is preset.
 And once paid, the funds can’t be tapped into again.

 Key takeaways: Types of credit accounts